-As a personal fitness coach, I spend most of my days at the gym working with clients and on my own workout routines.
+As a health medical doctor, I spend most of my days working with patients, trying to perfect their workout routines.

-And over the years, I’ve gained enough experience to be able to quickly spot those guys at the gym who are building up lean muscle mass way too quickly for their training routines.
+And over the years, I’ve gained enough experience to quickly spot those who are building up lean muscle mass way too soon for their training routines.

 What Does Boldenone Do?